-Description: Convert timestamps to the timezone specified by this option.
+Description: Convert timestamps (and all date-related macros derived from the timestamp) to the timezone specified by this option.
 If this option is not set then the original timezone information in the message is used.

-V

-Ty pe: tls options
+Type: tls options Default: n/a

-D efault: n/a

 Description: This option sets various options related to TLS encryption, for example, key/certificate files and trusted CA locations.
 TLS can be used only with tcp-based transport protocols.
 For details, see Section 10.4, TLS options (p.
-213).

-V
+235).

-Туре: udp, tcp, or tls
+Type: udp, tcp, or tls Default: tcp

-Default: tcp